 The experienced divorce lawyers at King Law have extensive knowledge of how to help clients with their divorce proceedings when marital misconduct is a factor.
 Our award-winning legal team understands that dealing with a divorce for any reason can have a damaging impact on a family if not handled correctly.
 That is why our divorce attorneys work to build trusting relationships with our clients so that we may provide them with the personalized legal services that will allow them to be successful in their specific case.
 We understand that going through a divorce that involves marital misconduct can be overwhelming.
 If you are filing for divorce, it is important that you are knowledgeable of what marital misconduct is and how it can affect your divorce.

 What Is Marital Misconduct?

 Marital misconduct refers to mistreatment of one spouse by the other during the marriage.
 A variety of acts can qualify as marital misconduct.
-These include but are by no means limited to: cheating, abandonment, reckless spending, concealment of assets, and drug or alcohol abuse.
+These acts include:

 If one spouse has committed marital misconduct, this will typically put him/her at a disadvantage in divorce proceedings.
 If you are going through or contemplating a divorce, you should be aware of the consequences of marital misconduct.
 Marital misconduct becomes relevant in discussions of post-separation support and alimony.
 Alimony is financial support that one former spouse may be ordered to pay the other.
 Marital misconduct is an important factor of several in determining alimony.